Officials, scientists warn that after Maui flames flicker out, toxic particles will remain

 Retired mailman and Vietnam veteran Thomas Leonard heard a boom as a propane tank at a nearby home exploded, leaving a cloud that looked like “a gigantic mushroom” in its wake.

-Thirty-seven year old Mike Cicchino, who grew up on Maui, said he could tell how close the flames were based on how far away cars sounded as their gas tanks erupted.
+Mike Cicchino, 37, who grew up on Maui, said he could tell how close the flames were based on how far away cars sounded as their gas tanks erupted.
 He and his family sought refuge in the ocean across a knee-high sea wall and as he helped others onto the rocks, his rib cage ached, his eyes were nearly swollen shut and he vomited.

 “It was like a war,” Cicchino said.